Project Pure ice

 SAVETY

 We place special emphasis on ensuring that no living creatures are harmed during our expeditions.
 The safety of both our sled dogs and team members is always our top priority.
 We have developed a comprehensive safety plan to ensure that we can respond effectively in any emergency.
-At PURE ICE Expeditions, your safety—and that of the environment and our dogs— is at the heart of everything we do.
+At PURE ICE Expeditions, our safety—and that of the environment and our dogs— is at the heart of everything we do.

 AUTHORISATION

 All necessary authorisations are obtained to carry out the expeditions.
 We keep a good contact with the reindeer herders to ensure their herds are never in danger and their lifestyle is protected.
-We strictly follow your routes and plans.
+We strictly follow our routes and plans.

 TAKE ACTION